 Hello, and welcome!

-My name is Stephanie Hamilton, and I am a third year graduate student and NSF Graduate Research Fellow in Physics at the University of Michigan.
+My name is Stephanie Hamilton, and I am a PhD candidate and NSF Graduate Research Fellow in Physics at the University of Michigan.

 I am a member of the Dark Energy Survey, a 500+ member global collaboration.
 We are currently taking hundreds of thousands of images of the Southern Hemisphere sky using a sophisticated camera (the Dark Energy Camera) mounted on the 4-meter Blanco Telescope in Chile.
 While designed primarily to study very distant galaxies, it turns out that taking pictures of a huge area of sky also returns lots of Solar System objects.
 DES is an extremely powerful Solar System survey despite being designed for extragalactic science, and I hope to use this incredible data set to learn more about the history of our Solar System!